mmungekar/VoogaSalad/design/DESIGN.md

 The Starter Window is a very simple window that has the title and 5 buttons:
 1. A New button that opens up the Game Authoring Environment from scratch.
-2. A Choose Game button that allows the user to choose an existing game to edit or play.
 3. An Edit button to go into the GAE with the chosen game.
 4. A Play button that goes into the Game Player with the chosen game.
-5. An Exit button that closes the program.

 ![](images/starter.png)